This program is designed to introduce the student to the nature and significance of law in Western society. Required and elective courses examine

 - law in the contemporary international system.

-- Up to three credits 393 or 493, by prior approval of the chair of the Department of Political Science & International Relations, may count for credit in this minor.
+- Up to three credits of upper-division selected-topic courses (393 or 493), by prior approval of the chair of the Department of Political Science & International Relations, may count for credit in this minor.

 - Courses used to meet the requirements of another major or minor may not be used to meet the requirements of this minor.

 - Students must earn a grade of C- or better in courses used for the Law & Politics minor.

 |POL351||Constitutional Law: National Government||3|